Reloaded-Project/Reloaded-III/docs/Server/Packaging/Package-Metadata.md

 All of these fields are copied from the dependency packages.

+This struct contains only the info needed to locate the dependency, and troubleshoot if a dependency is missing.

+## Published

+!!! info "This is the time in which the package containing this mod was compressed."

+!!! warning "This value is autogenerated when packing file."

+This is used to show when the package was last updated in mod managers and other visual applications.

 <!-- Links -->
 [app-metadata-id]: ../../Server/Configurations/App-Metadata.md#id
 [backend]: ../../Loader/Backends/About.md
+[changelog]: ./About.md#changelog
+[config]: ./About.md#config
 [community-repository]: ../../Services/Community-Repository.md
 [coreclr-backend]: ../../Loader/Backends/CoreCLR.md
+[description]: ./About.md#description
+[docs]: ./About.md#docs
 [diagnostics]: ../Diagnostics.md
 [gamebanana]: https://gamebanana.com
 [game-support]: ../../Loader/Core-Architecture.md#game-support-layer-2
+[license]: ./About.md#license
 [middleware-api-hooks]: ../../Loader/Core-Architecture.md#middlewareos-handling-mods-layer-1
 [mod-configurations]: ./Mod-Configurations.md
 [mod-metadata]: ../Configurations/Mod-Metadata.md